samuelunderwood/samuelunderwood.github.io/_pages/about.md

 About Me
 ------
-PhD student and acoustical consultant, studying acoustic conditions in restaurants, applications of BIM to HVAC noise prediction, auditory accessibility, and acoustic measurement standards.
+PhD Student and Acoustical Consultant, studying acoustic conditions in restaurants, applications of BIM to HVAC noise prediction, auditory accessibility, and acoustic measurement standards.
 I received my Bachelor of Science and Master of Architectural Engineering degrees from the University of Nebraska - Lincoln.

 In the News:
 ------